U.S. Census Bureau shares Statistics in Schools classroom resources

 - Engaging videos produced for elementary, middle and high school grade bands;

-- Resources for English language learners and adult English learner students.
+- Resources for English learners and adult English learner students.

 There are many ways to incorporate these resources, including during Constitution Week and 2020 Statistics in Schools Week (March 2-6).
 New materials will be released for the upcoming school year that teach students about the importance of the 2020 Census count and empower them to share this knowledge with adults in their homes.
 Access resources now